linanwx/aosr/README.md

 In the card, a line with a `?` will split this card.
 The front part will become question, and the back part will become answer.

 In the card, a cloze with a pair of `==` will split this card.
-The left part will become question, and cloze part will become answer.
+The remaining part will become question, and cloze part will become answer.

 # Example